SOLID POWER INC CLASS A (SLDP)

 $141,000

-Deloitte was appointed on March 7, 2025 and has served for approximately one year, well below the 25-year tenure threshold; audit-related fees of $141,000 represent about 21% of audit fees of $670,000, comfortably below the 50% independence-concern threshold; Deloitte is a Big 4 firm appropriate for SLDP's market cap; no restatements or other concerns were identified.
+Deloitte was appointed on March 7, 2025, giving them approximately one year of tenure — well below the 25-year concern threshold.
+Non-audit fees of $141,000 represent about 21% of audit fees of $670,000, comfortably below the 50% threshold that would raise independence concerns.
+Deloitte is a Big 4 firm appropriate for a company of this size and complexity, and no material restatements or other concerns are noted.

 Overall Assessment